rapidsai/cudf/docs/cudf/source/internals.md

 >>> from cudf.core.column_accessor import ColumnAccessor
 ```

-A ColumnAccessor behaves like an OrderedDict, its values are coerced to Columns during construction:
+A ColumnAccessor behaves like an OrderedDict; its values are coerced to Columns during construction:

 ```python
 >>> ca = ColumnAccessor({'x': [1, 2, 3], 'y': ['a', 'b', 'c']})